 Horizontal and Vertical Control Surveying

 Basic principles of geometric models of the Earth and geodetic datums; computations on the ellipsoidal, State Plane, and Universal Transverse Mercator (UTM) coordinate systems; calculations to determine latitude/longitude; astronomic computations; and coordinate transformations.
 Use of modern field equipment is emphasized in labs.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): CET124 and CET126 or CET124 and CET127.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): CET124 and CET126.
 Corequisite(s): CET255.
 Fall Only.

 Route and Construction Surveying

 Horizontal and vertical curve geometry computations; route alignments, surveying principles, and practices applied in construction layout; area and volume computations; construction layout instruments and procedures; record or as-built surveys.
-3 Credits (1 Lecture - 6 Lab) Prerequisite(s): CET124 and CET126 or CET124 and CET127.
+3 Credits (1 Lecture - 6 Lab) Prerequisite(s): CET124 and CET126.
 Corequisite(s): CET254.
 Fall Only.

 Legal Aspects of Surveying

 Introduction to history of boundaries, U.S. Public Land Survey System, record research and deed interpretation, rules of construction and procedures for boundary retracement, riparian and littoral boundaries, land description methods and conveyance, professional ethics, and role of surveyor.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CET124 and CET126 or CET124 and CET127.
+3 Credits (3 Lecture) Prerequisite(s): CET124 and CET126.
 Corequisite(s): CET255.
 Fall Only.

 Boundary Surveying and Legal Descriptions